van-8/HarmonyEarth/startrek.md

 **Ensemble Cast.** Not a star and co-star series, but a family ensemble in which the continuing characters felt great affection for each other, allowing the audience to identify with and share that same affection.

-**Action-Adventure Entertainment.**  Premises involving the challanges facing humanity today (1980-90s) with vivid imagination, intelligence, and sense of fun.
-The sci-fi elemnt should be thought-provoking.
+**Action-Adventure Entertainment.**  Premises involving the challenges facing humanity today (1980-90s) with vivid imagination, intelligence, and sense of fun.
+The sci-fi element should be thought-provoking.
 Need not be a planetary or galactic event, can be smaller, more personal.

 **Believability.** Would I believe this happened on the battleship *Missouri* in the 20th century?
 Stories are dilemmas created by the nature of the characters, the plot, or by a sci-fi element.
 How would human beings cope with fantastic situations?

 **Aspirational.**Characters are intelligent, witty, thoughtful, caring human beings.
 They have weaknesses and failings, but have been slected because of their ability to *transcend* their human failings.

 **Ship's log as narrative device to move story rapidly and economically.** A few words can replace several scenes.
-Also allows characters to annotate their personal responses and feelings about a situation as it's occuring.
+Also allows characters to annotate their personal responses and feelings about a situation as it's occurring.

 ### What Doesn't Work

-**Stories which do not materially involve our own crew.** New characters are only interesting in addtion to continuing characters.
+**Stories which do not materially involve our own crew.** New characters are only interesting in addition to continuing characters.

 **Stories about psi-forces or mysterious psychic powers.** No matter how fantastic, the explanation must be extrapolated from a generally accepted science theory.